vmarcinko/art-of-programming/markdowns/first.md

     "Elm Street, 123, Cleveland, Ohio, USA"

-is just a string - how would you fetch separate address' parts?
+is just a string - how would your program read separate address' parts?

 Well, maybe you would split this single big string by commas, and hope that there are 5 parts.
 And also hoping that first part is street number, second part is street name, third part is city etc...